Yakitori Grilled Skewers

 • Shichimi Pepper Seasoning

-• Yakitori Sauce (If you prefer to go for a premade sauce option)
+OR Yakitori Sauce (If you prefer to go for a pre-made sauce option)

 How to prepare

 Let’s begin by making the sauce.
-Add half a cup of each cooking sake, mirin and dark soy sauce to a pan with a few tablespoons of sugar.
+Add the cooking sake, mirin and soy sauce to a pan with two tablespoons of sugar.
 The ratio of these ingredients can be changed to suit your taste as all Japanese yakitori chefs have their own personalised sauce recipes.

-Add a little cornstarch dissolved in water to the pan and heat the mix without boiling it before simmering gently.
-The cornstarch is useful for thickening the sauce, but this can be omitted depending on how you prefer your sauce.
+Add a little katakuri ko starch dissolved in water to the pan and heat the mix without boiling it before simmering gently.
+The katakuriko starch is useful for thickening the sauce, but this can be omitted depending on how you prefer your sauce.
 Allow the sauce to simmer on the stove until the volume has been reduced and it becomes thick and sticky.

 Take your sauce off the hob and leave aside while we prepare our skewers.
 Soak the wooden skewers in water beforehand for a few minutes to keep them from burning when we grill our yakitori.